IsmailBenotmane/Merlin/README.md

 # Merlin Retrieval-Augmented Generation System

 Merlin is a retrieval-augmented generation (RAG) framework focused on Master in International Finance (MiF) documents.
-It parses PDFs, produces searchable text chunks and provides both semantic and keyword search with optional conversational answers via the OpenAI API.
+It parses PDFs, splits them into indexed chunks and offers both semantic and keyword search.
+Optionally it can use the OpenAI API to generate conversational answers based on the retrieved passages.

+## Key Concepts

+- **Retrieval-Augmented Generation** – combine document retrieval with a language model to answer questions using your own corpus.
+- **Document Chunks** – extracted pieces of text with metadata such as page, document type and section.
+- **Semantic Search** – compares vector embeddings of queries and chunks using OpenAI or a local model.
+- **Keyword Search** – traditional BM25 scoring of plain text.
+- **Hybrid Search** – weighted fusion of semantic and keyword scores.
+- **Metadata Filters** – restrict results by attributes like document type or page number.
+- **Vector Store** – ChromaDB database storing embeddings for fast similarity search.
+- **Conversational Mode** – optional chat layer that reformulates follow-up questions.

 ## Repository Overview